 - Propane lines to buried tanks, gas grills, and pool heaters

 - Water supply lines (for private wells, irrigation, and sprinkler systems)

 - Septic lines, tanks, piping, and leach fields for sanitary and sewer services

-Utilities’ locations and depths can be altered, tree roots, bedrock, groundwater, line repairs and plenty of other unforeseen circumstances.
+Utilities’ locations and depths may be altered due to tree roots, bedrock, groundwater, line repairs, and plenty of other unforeseen circumstances.
 Understanding your need for an underground utility locate will help to ensure safety and quality standards are met on your dig site.
 Ultimately, locating utilities prior to digging or drilling promotes a safer work environment because it provides the customer with up-to-date subsurface information.

-Protecting unsecured items & landscape – We will attempt to restore the existing landscape to the best of our ability.
-APEX is not responsible for replacement of any landscaping to original condition and repair any sprinkler lines cut during excavation.
+Protecting Unsecured Items & Landscape – We will attempt to restore the existing landscape to the best of our ability.
+APEX is not responsible for replacement of any landscaping to original condition or for repair of any sprinkler lines cut during excavation.

-Proposal items – By signing our proposal you are agreeing to it’s prices, specifications and conditions and authorize APEX to do the work as specified.
+Proposal Items – By signing our proposal, you are agreeing to its prices, specifications, and conditions, and you authorize APEX to do the work as specified.
 Any changes involving extra cost will require a signed authorization.

 Noise!
-You should expect construction noise during your project, Our crews make every effort to keep noise to a minimum, but some construction tools and equipment can be loud.
-If you, other family members or even pets have sensitivity to loud noises, we recommend spending some time away from your house while the job is in progress.
+You should expect construction noise during your project.
+Our crews make every effort to keep noise to a minimum, but some construction tools and equipment can be loud.
+If you, other family members, or even your pets have sensitivity to loud noises, we recommend spending some time away from your house while the job is in progress.

-Service interruptions – In some cases, water supply will be temporarily shut off while the work is being completed – If water supply is needed we ask that you make your arrangements prior to our arrival.
-We ask that you don’t dump anything down the drains including toilets while our crews are in the work z0ne.
+Service Interruptions – In some cases, water supply will be temporarily shut off while the work is being completed.
+If water supply is needed, we ask that you make your arrangements prior to our arrival.
+We also ask that you do not dump anything down the drains including toilets while our crews are in the work zone.